avelinoschz/fifo-sns-sqs/README.md

 **Note**: In this test, messages used a naming convention to identify their group.
 In production, group info should be extracted from message metadata or payload, depending on how it's published.

-## Updated version: Architecture SNS → SQS

-This project uses an SNS FIFO topic as the entry point for messages.
-Instead of publishing directly to the SQS FIFO queue, the producer sends messages to the SNS FIFO topic.
-The topic is subscribed to the queue.

-This simulates a more realistic architecture for distributed systems, where publishers communicate through a centralized messaging hub.
-FIFO behavior is still preserved thanks to the use of `MessageGroupId` and FIFO-compatible components.

-### Scenario 3: One Consumer Per Group going through SNS + SQS
+## Updated version: Scenario 3: One Consumer Per Group going through actual SNS + SQS AWS services

 In this scenario, we instantiate one consumer for groups each group and are connecting directly to an actual AWS instance.